Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Simulation Studies

 For linear outcome functions (Figure \ref{fig:sim1C}, left), extrapolation is highly accurate, resulting in minimal absolute bias across all estimands (Figure \ref{fig:sim1D}, left).
 However, for logarithmic and sinusoidal functions (Figure \ref{fig:sim1C}, middle and right), extrapolation accuracy diminishes in sparsely supported regions, increasing absolute bias for all estimands (Figure \ref{fig:sim1D}, middle and right).

-The most feasible intervention consistently achieves lower absolute bias, particularly when outcome functions are misspecified and extrapolation is unreliable.
+The FDRC achieves lower absolute bias, particularly when outcome functions are misspecified and extrapolation is unreliable.
 By focusing on well-supported regions, it avoids large biases and maintains robust estimates even in areas with low non-overlap.
 Conversely, the trimming estimand exhibits high variability and substantial absolute bias, even in the linear case, due to its restrictive population definition.

 These results emphasize the benefits of the most feasible intervention approach, which balances estimation reliability and accuracy by limiting extrapolation only in feasible intervention regions.